YoungSeo1118/Shiny-Alzheimer-s-Disease-Data-Analysis-Tool/README.md

 function called wrapper_function().

 The code for the Shiny Application can be found in the folder Shiny Application, which includes the ui and server files.
 This is the first prototype, so the future modifications would take measures to enhance the overall aesthetics and improve the user-friendliness of the app (e.g., simplify the variable name).
+As can be seen in the pictures below, the app consists of the statistics section (shows estimate, confidence interval, standard error, random effects, and significance) and the plot section (prediction graph using the ggPredict function).

+### Statistics Section
 ![Alt text](https://github.com/YoungSeo1118/Shiny-Alzheimer-s-Disease-Data-Analysis-Tool/blob/main/Shiny_Application/Screenshots/statistics_app_screenshot.png)
-### Plot
+### Plot Section
 ![Alt text](https://github.com/YoungSeo1118/Shiny-Alzheimer-s-Disease-Data-Analysis-Tool/blob/main/Shiny_Application/Screenshots/plot_app_screenshot.png)